AashishChauhan0207/Waste-Type-Classifier/README.md

 pip install -r requirements.txt
 ```

-3. Set up your Roboflow account and get your API key
+3. Set up Roboflow integration:
+   - Create a free account at [Roboflow](https://roboflow.com)
+   - Get your API key from your Roboflow account settings
-4. Replace the placeholder API key in the code with your actual Roboflow API key
+   - Replace the placeholder API key in the code with your actual Roboflow API key
-5. Update the project and model version according to your Roboflow setup
+   - Update the project name and model version in the code:
+     ```python
+     project = rf.workspace().project("your-project-name")
+     model = project.version("your_version_number").model
+     ```

+### Roboflow Model Access
+The project uses a trained model hosted on Roboflow.
+The model was trained on a custom dataset of 3,500 images with various waste types.
+To use this classifier:

+1. Create your Roboflow account
+2. Either:
+   - Use your own trained model by updating the project and version numbers
+   - Or request access to our pre-trained model by contacting us

 ## Usage